 Sturdy leather gloves, while cumbersome, are essential to protect your hands from the effects of radiant heat, leather boots with a good tread are a safe footwear choice.
 Tennis shoes or rubber shoes will melt.
 You can buy high temperature soled boots;

 A mask or a cotton scarf, handkerchief to wear ‘bandit-style’ or cotton nappy to shield your nose and face from the effects of smoke and ash;

 Goggles to help protect your eyes from smoke and burning embers;

 A word to the wise: condition your horse to your strange appearance ahead of time!

-This document was researched and produced in December 2011.
+This document was originally researched and produced in December 2011 and is updated annually.
 It is based on the following material:-

-- Was developed in consultation with the ACT Rural Fire Service, Rural Liaison Officer, Dave Inskeep and ACT Chief Veterinarian, Dr Will Andrew and with the assistance of the late Sandra Burr.
+Main, Nicola 2010.
+Hightailing into the fires: Bushfire planning on ACT horse agistment centers, http://esa.act.gov.au/community-information/bushfires/horses-and-bushfire/, ACT Rural Fire Service website, NSW Rural Fire Service website, and was developed in consultation with the then ACT Rural Fire Service, Rural Liaison Officer, Dave Inskeep and ACT Chief Veterinarian, Dr Will Andrew.
+Valuable assistance in drafting was provided by the late Sandra Burr.